-- (1) Each share of CompX class B common stock entitles the holder to one vote on all matters except the election of directors, on which each share is entitled to ten votes.
+- Less than 1%. - (1) Each share of CompX class B common stock entitles the holder to one vote on all matters except the election of directors, on which each share is entitled to ten votes.
 In certain instances, shares of CompX class B common stock are automatically convertible into shares of CompX class A common stock. - (2) Except as otherwise noted, the listed entities, individuals or group have sole investment power and sole voting power as to all shares set forth opposite their names.
-The number of shares and percentage of ownership for each individual or group assumes the exercise by such individual or group (exclusive of others) of stock options that such individual or group may exercise within 60 days subsequent to the record date. - (3) The percentages are based on 2,370,307 shares of CompX class A common stock outstanding as of the record date and 10,000,000 shares of CompX class B common stock outstanding as of the record date. - (4) We directly hold approximately 86.9% of the combined voting power of the outstanding shares of CompX class A and B common stock (approximately 98.4% for the election of directors).
+The number of shares and percentage of ownership for each individual or group assumes the exercise by such individual or group (exclusive of others) of stock options that such individual or group may exercise within 60 days subsequent to the record date. - (3) The percentages are based on 2,375,307 shares of CompX class A common stock outstanding as of the record date and 10,000,000 shares of CompX class B common stock outstanding as of the record date. - (4) We directly hold approximately 86.9% of the combined voting power of the outstanding shares of CompX class A and B common stock (approximately 98.4% for the election of directors).

 See footnote 4 to the Ownership of NL Table above for a description of certain relationships among the individuals appearing in this table.
-All of our directors or executive officers disclaim beneficial ownership of any shares of CompX common stock that we directly own.
-All of our directors or executive officers who are also directors or executive officers of our parent companies disclaim beneficial ownership of the shares of CompX common stock that we directly hold.
+All of our directors or executive officers who are also directors or executive officers of Contran or any of its affiliated entities disclaim beneficial ownership of the shares of CompX class A common stock that such entities directly or indirectly own.

-Other than the securities he holds directly, Harold C. Simmons disclaims beneficial ownership of any and all securities that his wife, Annette C. Simmons, directly or indirectly owns.
+Other than the shares he holds directly, Harold C. Simmons disclaims beneficial ownership of any and all shares that his wife, Annette C. Simmons, directly or indirectly owns.
+Mrs. Simmons disclaims beneficial ownership of all shares she does not own directly.